 - 7. Always write and document everything that relates to your interactions with the bully which enables your to have a timeline of events and will help you later on in recalling information when necessary.

-Whether it exists at school or at work, bullying is a complex phenomenon that has increasingly become a major societal problem in many countries and it greatly affects many people and companies in various aspects.
+Whether it exists at school or at work, bullying is a complex phenomenon that has increasingly become a major societal problem in many countries.
+It greatly affects many people and companies in various aspects.
 Remember to take care of yourself and focus on the positive things that you can do to face this matter.
 Let us help empower each other to face the issue.

 ARE YOU EXPERIENCING THE SIGNS OF AGING BECAUSE OF STRESS?
 CHECKOUT THE COMPONENTS OF BISUPPON ON THIS PAGE!